 Every time you get behind the wheel, you probably pass by several, maybe even dozens of company vehicles.
 California roads are filled with commercial vehicles—from neighborhood delivery trucks operated by Amazon, UPS, or FedEx to large tractor trailers owned by some of the nation’s biggest trucking companies.
 While these businesses have a legal responsibility to ensure that their drivers are trained and their vehicles are safe, company car accidents remain a serious problem.

 This raises an important question: What should I do if my car was hit by a company vehicle?
-The short answer is that you should stop your vehicle, exchange information, report the crash, seek medical attention, and call an attorney before you speak to an insurance company representative.
+The short answer is that you should stop your vehicle, exchange information, report the crash, seek medical attention, and call a California car crash lawyer before you speak to an insurance company representative.
 In this post, our Placer County motor vehicle accident lawyer provides a more detailed explanation about the most important things you should know about company vehicle accidents in California.

 Company Vehicles Accidents are a Highway Safety Threat